 The affiliate marketing network takes responsibility for that.
 Think of this as LinkedIn, a ‘network’ that makes sure that the employer and the employee are both verified and have a clean record.

 For a more specific example, affiliate marketing networks like ClickBank and Commission Junction take care of the payments and product deliveries.
 This way, they help both the affiliate and the vendor.

 Types of Affiliate Marketing

-This kind of affiliate marketing does not need you to know the customer.
+This type of affiliate marketing program does not need you to know the customer.
 All you do is share the unique affiliate marketing URL and earn income by the ‘pay-per-click’ mode.

 This is when you have some presence in the same niche as the merchant.
 Since you both know and target the same audience, you can promote the merchant’s product through your blogs, videos, podcasts, etc.